Meclizine: Pharmacodynamics

 Meclizine is an antagonist at H_{1} receptors (K_{i} = 250 nM).
 It possesses anticholinergic, central nervous system depressant, and local anesthetic effects.
 Its antiemetic and antivertigo effects are not fully understood, but its central anticholinergic properties are partially responsible.
 The drug depresses labyrinth excitability and vestibular stimulation, and it may affect the medullary chemoreceptor trigger zone.
 The drug has been shown to reduce the magnitude of the vestibulo-ocular reflex in healthy volunteers.
 At the same time the drug was found to have only a small (and statistically insignificant) effect on the motion sensitivity of the utricles.
 Much as motion sickness arises from a discrepancy between multiple senses, meclizine most likely affects a wide array of sensory mechanisms related to self-motion while leaving the core vestibular response intact.

 Meclizine also has been reported to be a weak dopamine antagonist at D_{1}-like and D_{2}-like receptors but it does not cause catalepsy in mice, perhaps because of its anticholinergic activity.
-The drug does not effect dopamine or serotonin reuptake.
+The drug does not affect dopamine or serotonin reuptake.